vinils/GoofyCoin2015/README.md

-# GoofyCoin2015
+﻿# GoofyCoin2015
-Centralized digital currency
+Simpliest digital currency

 GoofyCoin
 Is about the simplest cryptocurrency we can imagine.
 There